kait-al/Microbiome_SOPs/Wet_Lab_SOPs/3_16S_amplicon_PCR.md

 * sterilize the BSC and automated pipettor cabinet with UV/HEPA & RNAzap
 * use a fresh lab coat and gloves
 * use pipettes designated for only PCR and PCR-grade filter tips
-* primers (stock tubes and arrayed plates) are stored in the -80 °C freezer (#)
+* primers (stock tubes and arrayed plates) are stored in the -80 °C freezer (chest)
-* Promega GoTaq hot-start colorless master mix is stored in the -20 °C chest freezer (#) in 1 mL aliquots (labelled 'MM').
+* Promega GoTaq hot-start colorless master mix is stored in the -20 °C chest freezer (#7) in 1 mL aliquots (labelled 'MM').
 2 x 1 mL aliquots are required for a full 96-well plate.

 ## Procedure